step-/scripts-to-go/README.md

 ## INTRO

-This is a collection of scripts that I have developed and maintain for my personal use on Fatdog64 Linux.[:1](#LINKS).
+This is a collection of scripts that I developed and maintain mostly for my personal use on Fatdog64 Linux.[:1](#LINKS).
 Originated from Puppy Linux[:2](#LINKS), nowadays Fatdog64 is built from Linux From Scratch (LFS)[:3](#LINKS) but still retains good compatibility with Puppy.